elazar/asynchronous-php/CONTRIBUTING.md

 divided into four sections, each with its own guidelines for contributions as detailed below.

+The content within each section should be sorted alphabetically to make them easy to scan.

+New additions must have a web site or documentation available in English so they can be thoroughly evaluated for applicability prior to inclusion.

 To submit a contribution, simply [fork this repository](https://help.github.com/articles/fork-a-repo/) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request/).